-They are also using several different malware components at once, such as worms, Trojans, spyware, keyloggers and spam and phishing schemes.
-This blending of attacks is making malware more complex, and personal information is increasingly the target.
+They are also using several different malware components at once, such as worms, Trojans, spyware, keyloggers, spam and phishing schemes.
+This blending of attacks is making malware more complex, and personal information is increasingly at risk.

 Another common blended attack uses Distributed Denial of Service (DDoS) attacks combined with phishing emails.
 For example, a bank's website is taken down by a DDoS attack and shortly afterward the bank's customers receive emails apologising for the inconvenience, directing them to an "emergency site", of course fake and malicious.

 One example of such blended attacks was Zeus MitMo, a virus discovered in October 2010.
 This malware was developed to defraud online banking customers, specifically those who had begun using a second channel (the mobile phone) to receive a one-time authentication code for increased internet security in online banking transactions.
 Developed to run on Symbian and BlackBerry platforms, the malware tricked the mobile user into installing it on his or her mobile phone, and then forwarded any authentication code sent by the bank to the attackers, who then had all the information they needed to empty the account.

 At the beginning of 2011, one mobile phone service operator lost $10 million in just a few days.
 Thousands of its subscribers received messages that looked like genuine missed call alerts, and many of them called the number and received a voice message saying the number was busy and to call back later.
 What they did not know was that they were calling an international satellite phone service at $4 per minute.